-This training introduced concepts of crisis intervention response when working with individuals experiencing mental health or trauma-related mental health crises and a discussion of the personal impact of being a first responder and how to manage personal trauma responses in crisis situations.
+This training introduced sexual violence advocacy as a potential career path for students interested in mental health.
+Introduced concepts of crisis intervention response when working with individuals experiencing mental health or trauma-related mental health crises and a discussion of the personal impact of being a first responder and how to manage personal trauma responses in crisis situations.